-Response: Thanks for the suggestion.
-Indeed, a high-level description of the procedure and the findings is helpful to improve the readability.
-Accordingly, we provide a general clue for better understand how the findings are achieved, and at the same, we move the proof to the appendix in order to avoid disrupting the reading flow.
-We examine each element in the parameter setting and provide further guidelines for them individually.
+Response: Thank you for the suggestion.
+We agree that a high-level description of the procedure and the findings would help to enhance the paper’s readability.
+Accordingly, we now provide some general guidance for better understanding how the findings are achieved.
+We have also moved the proof to the appendix, to avoid disrupting the reading flow.
+We examine each aspect of setting the DRT parameters setting and provide further guidelines for using them individually.

-Action: In the revised version, we have added a high-level description of the findings and moved the proofs of lemma and theory to the appendix.
-We have also provided detailed guidelines for parameter setting.
+Action: In the revised manuscript, we have added a high-level description of the findings and moved the related proofs to the appendix.
+We have also provided detailed guidelines for how to set the parameters.

 Intended high-level description of the parameter settings:

-In order to achieve the best performance, the probability of partition sM that has the maximum failure rate being selected is expected to increase.
-To achieve this goal, the probability increase of sM being selected for the next round should be larger than that of other partitions.
-The further analysis of sufficient condition can result in an interval of ε.
+In order to achieve the best performance, the probability of selecting the partition sM (which has the maximum failure rate) is expected to increase.
+To achieve this, the increase in probability of sM being selected for the next round should be larger than that for other partitions.
+The further analysis of sufficient conditions can result in an interval of ε.

-Intended practical guidelines of parameter setting:
+Intended practical guidelines for setting parameters:

-For a given partition scheme, we can get the number of partitions, namely m.
-To get θmin, we need to first figure out failure rates of all partitions and then get their minimum.
-The failure rate of each partition can be obtained through two ways: (1) The failure rate can be directly defined as #number of failure/#number of executed tests in case the test history of web service under test is accessible; (2) The failure rate can be approximately calculated by 1/ki (ki is the total number of test cases performed to reveal a fault).
+For a given partition scheme with a total number of m partitions, identification of the partition with the minimum failure rate (θmin) first requires calculation of the failure rates of each partition, then identification of the minimum.
+Each partition’s failure rate can be obtained in two ways: (1) it can be calculated directly as (#number of failures)/(#number of executed tests), if the test history of the web service under test is accessible; or (2) it can be approximated by 1/ki (where ki is the total number of test cases executed before revealing a fault).

 R3C5: Section 3.3 describing the prototype should be expanded.
 Now it looks similar to the description in [1], while I would expect a more detailed description here together with the possibility to experiment with the tool for the sake of replicability.

-Response: Thanks for the comment.
-Indeed, the original description is very thin and very similar to the one in the conference [1].
-This is mainly due to the page limit.
-We decide to follow the suggestion to add more details of the prototype and further improve the prototype.
-Accordingly, we have made substantial efforts to enhance the previous prototype reported in the conference paper.
-The enhancement includes the following: (1) a feature (for guideline) is implemented to guides the user about the usage of this prototype; (2) a feature (for configuration) is implemented for setting DRT parameters, partitions, and test case generations; (3) a feature (for execution) is implemented to indicate information about the execution process of WSUT and download the testing results.
+Response: Thank you for the comment.
+We agree that the original description was very thin, and very similar to the conference paper’s version, which was mainly due to the page limitation.
+We have decided to follow the suggestion to add more details about the prototype, and have made substantial efforts to enhance the prototype reported in the conference paper.
+The enhancements include: (1) a guidance feature to guide usage of this prototype; (2) a configuration feature to set the DRT parameters, partitions, and test case generations; and (3) an execution feature to provide information about the WSUT execution process, and the testing results.

-Action: In revised version, we have updated the description of enhanced prototype in Section 3.3, long with a details description how to experiment with the prototype.
+Action: In the revised manuscript, we have updated the description of the enhanced prototype (Section 3.3).

 Intended details description and usage of prototype are as follows:

-The prototype consists of front-end interface and back-end logic.
-The details are described as follows.

-The front-end interface is composed of three parts:

-Guideline describes the steps the tester should follow when testing a web service.
+Guidance.
+This feature describes the steps the tester should follow when testing a web service.

-Configuration implements the interaction with testers in order to obtain or set the information related to web services testing, including the address of web service under test, DRT parameters and partitions, and test case generations.
-Detailed configuration steps are as follows:
+Configuration.
+This feature interacts with the testers to obtain and set the information related to testing the web service, including: the address of the web service under test; the DRT parameters and partition details; and the test case generation.
+The detailed steps are as follows: